-NCC Group is committed to fully investigating and resolving complaints relating to the CBPR and PRP Certification in a confidential and timely manner.
+NCC Group is committed to fully investigate and resolve complaints related to the CBPR and PRP Certification in a confidential and timely manner.
 Where non-compliance with any of the program requirements are discovered, NCC Group will notify the Participant organization outlining the corrections the Participant organization needs to make and the reasonable timeframe to make the corrections.

 Actions resulting from complaints are managed as corrective actions.
 The complainant and the Participant organization will be notified of the outcomes of the investigation unless they request otherwise.
-If verbal complaints are made, staff will request that written correspondence is sent by the complainant to the Privacy Director confirming the complaint to enable the QA Manager to investigate further.
+If verbal complaints are made, staff will request written correspondence is sent by the complainant to the Privacy Director confirming the complaint to enable the QA Manager to investigate further.